rosmo-robot/rosmo-robot.github.io/tortoise.md

 This document is based on the work of [rigbetellabs](https://github.com/rigbetellabs/tortoisebot_docs)

 ## 1.1 Checklist
 Let's get started by laying out everything.
-You may want to cross reference the [Robofoundry article](https://robofoundry.medium.com/building-cheapest-ros2-robot-using-esp32-part-1-hardware-build-af0044de68ce)

 Note there are some changes to this version so the photos may not match exactly.